fishcakez/sbroker/README.md

 -------

 * 1.0 - Improve testing of edge cases (errors) in live reconfiguration
-* 1.1 - Add rate limiting and circuit breaker sregulator valves
+* 1.1 - Add circuit breaker sregulator valves
 * 1.2+ - Add improved queue management algorithms when possible, if at all